The Lifecycle of the Mourning Cloak Caterpillar to a Butterfly

 The underside of the mourning cloak's wings are brown with a cream colored band along the irregular edges.
 The tops of the wings are more colorful with yellow, blue and purple.

 Adult mourning cloak butterflies have some strange eating habits.
 They enjoy rotten fruit, tree sap, and even animal droppings.
-It is possible to hand feed any adult butterfly, follow the link above for more information about feeding adult butterflies.

 The mourning cloak is the Montana State butterfly.